- Written by Dr.Mehmet Demircioglu

 The issue is not whether 1,000 is good or bad.
 The issue is where those grafts will be placed, what density is expected, and what the patient will still see in harsh lighting or wet hair.

-I always want the patient to understand the trade off.
+The patient should understand the tradeoff.
 A smaller surgery can be wise, but it should never be sold as a miracle.

 When is a high graft number a warning sign?